Libya

 Cyrenaean Rebuff of the Scots and Persecution

 The Scots of Egypt attempted to settle in Cyrenaica as well as Egypt, but were rudely rebuffed by the Cyrenaeans, who privately regarded all groups besides themselves as heretics.
-Any chance at peaceful coexistence vanished when the Cyrenaeans percieved that the Scots were assuming a hegemony over the Copts, the Cyrenaeans' rivals.
+Any chance at peaceful coexistence vanished when the Cyrenaeans perceived that the Scots were assuming a hegemony over the Copts, the Cyrenaeans' rivals.

 The Cyrenaean Christians suffered cruelly under the Arian Vandals, despite similar theological views.
 They found no relief from persecution under the Orthodox general Belisarius after 534.